ReiwuKleiwu/DiscordDeletePrivateMessages/README.md

 - Open the config.json file and fill in the required fields:

 **I RECOMMEND USING DISCORD'S BROWSER VERSION FOR THE NEXT STEPS**
-  - "channel" : put the ID of the DM channel in here, How do I get the channel ID?
+  - "channel" : put the ID of the DM channel in here.

+  How do I get the channel ID?

 -> Open the DM chat in your browser, now copy the channel ID from the URL (e.g. https://discordapp.com/channels/@me/CHANNEL_ID )
-  - "authorization" : put your auth token in here,
+  - "authorization" : put your auth token in here.

   How do I get my auth token?

 -> https://discordhelp.net/discord-token
-  - "authorID" : put your own ID in this field
+  - "authorID" : put your own ID in this field.

   How do I get my own ID?

 -> Make sure you got Discord's developer mode enabled, now right click onto your profile picture in a chat and click on "Copy ID"